mckinsey/vizro/vizro-core/docs/index.md

     <div class="card-content">
       <h5>Layouts</h5>
       <p>
-        Shows you how to use the Layout to arrange charts/components on the page.
+        Shows you how to use the layout to arrange charts/components on the page.
       </p>
     </div>
   </div>